brharper-clgx/Daemon/backstory.md

 He awoke to an eerie silence, the sun on his face through the trees.
 When he sat up, he was overcome with nausea.
 His head spun and ached.
 He waited for the sickness to subside, then, slowly, he pulled himself up.
 Somehow the foul rider had not taken Daemon's life.
 Confused, Daemon made his way toward their camp.

 No one was left alive.
 There was only ash, ruin, and bloodshed.
 Mearle had run off, been taken or killed.
 Ander's body still lay where Daemon had last seen him.
-Daemon couldn't muster the strength to approach Ander's body.
+Daemon couldn't muster the strength to approach his slain father.
 After wandering the camp, looking for something, *anything* that could salvage the nights horrors in even the smallest way, Daemon collapsed defeated.
 A surge of emotion washed through him; loss, fear, fury, then numbness.

 Daemon wandered through the [The Cloakwood](http://forgottenrealms.wikia.com/wiki/Cloak_Wood) for weeks that he couldn’t keep track of.
 He lived as an animal would, surviving on the barest of means.
 By luck, his path eventually intersected with a road (a tributary of [Trader's Way](http://forgottenrealms.wikia.com/wiki/Trader%27s_Way)) where he was picked up by a family traveling by horse and cart.
 The family was of meager standing, but kind.
 They fed and nursed Daemon as best they could on the road North and never asked questions he did not want to answer.
 However, the numbness in Daemon could not accommodate any developing feelings of fondness, and so when they camped on the Southern side of [Wyrm's Crossing](http://1.bp.blogspot.com/-xxM0-3W2VBE/UiJszlAg5SI/AAAAAAAAA5A/6hxXEptdUHw/s1600/Baldur's-Map-from-afar2.jpg), Daemon slipped away in the night.